Last updated on September 25th, 2023 at 11:06 am

 If there is anyone in the cryptocurrency space whose life has been impacted, that person should be Kristoffer Koch, an engineering student who took an early dive into what his peers called a “fake” coin.

 The Norwegian man spent approximately $27 to purchase 5,000 bitcoin in 2009, little he knew that would change his fortune a few years later.

 At the time he decided to put his hard-earned 150 Norwegian Kroner to buy unpopular coins (BTC), one bitcoin was barely $0.003 in 2009.
 And no one was interested in it.

-Some months ago, 1BTC crossed $40K and by 2025, 1BTC could be worth several thousands of US dollars, according to cryptocurrency prediction released recently.
+Some months ago, 1BTC crossed $40K and by 2025, 1BTC could be worth several thousand of US dollars, according to a cryptocurrency prediction released recently.

 Was Kristoffer Koch a seer?

-He’s a man who had studied cryptography at an early stage.
+He’s a man who studied cryptography at an early stage.
 But never thought bitcoin, a product of what he took interest in, could be the most valuable digital asset less than five years after.

 Koch was an average Norwegian who is skilled in electrical engineering.
 He wasn’t a seer neither was he a prophet.

 In fact, no prophet saw the future of cryptocurrency as a virtual currency that could take away financial power from the government.

 It was gathered at the time that his girlfriend advised him against spending his money to procure coins that had no value nor were accepted as a means of exchange.

 The electrical engineer, who was 29-year-old followed his instinct by buying 5,000 Bitcoin for less than $27.